-How do I write a letter to the other driver/other driver’s insurance company?
+How do I write to the other driver/other driver’s insurance company?

-It is important to write the words ‘Without Prejudice’ on the top of every letter to the other party (or their insurance company) written for the purposes of negotiating a settlement.
-‘Without Prejudice’ means that any statement made in the letter about who caused the accident cannot be used as evidence in court against you unless the other party gets your consent to do so.
+It is important to write the words ‘Without Prejudice’ on the top of every written notice to the other party (or their insurance company) written for the purposes of negotiating a settlement.
+‘Without Prejudice’ means that any statement made in the notice about who caused the accident cannot be used as evidence in court against you unless the other party gets your consent to do so.

-The letter needs to provide the following information:
+The notice needs to provide the following information:

-Always keep a copy of any letter sent and make sure each letter is signed and dated.
+Always keep a copy of any written notice sent and make sure each notice is signed and dated.

 Other Person’s Name

 I refer to the motor vehicle accident as follows: